19th Street Oakland station: History

 In 2013, BART began design of a prototype glass canopy for the station entrance on the northeast corner of 20th Street and Broadway.
 The canopy would protect the escalator from weather damage, improve lighting, and allow the escalator to be fully closed off when the station is not open.
 The BART board voted to construct the canopy in January 2014; it was completed in March 2015 and includes real-time train arrival information screens at street level.
 The canopy reduced escalator downtime by one-third, prompting the installation of similar canopies at downtown San Francisco stations beginning in 2017.

 Construction of the Oakland–San Leandro East Bay Bus Rapid Transit line (later branded Tempo) began in August 2016.
 Original plans had called for the line to use surface stops on 20th Street at the Uptown Transit Center.
 However, with the Berkeley leg on Telegraph Avenue cancelled, the stops were instead built on Broadway.
 Tempo route 1T service began on August 9, 2020.

 A bike station in a storefront at 19th Street opened in February 2015.
 By 2017, the station filled on most weekday mornings; construction of a larger station on BART-owned land at 21st Street was recommended.
 By August 2020, BART had obtained $1.17 million of the estimated $8–9 million cost of the 400-space bike station.

 A 2014 study produced a conceptual design for modernization of the station.
 A $32.7 million contract for a renovation project was awarded in July 2019.
-The three separate paid areas will be consolidated, new surface and platform elevators added to the north end of the station, and the 2001-closed public restrooms rebuilt and reopened.
+The three separate paid areas were consolidated, a new platform elevator added to the north end of the station, and the 2001-closed public restrooms rebuilt and reopened.
+The consolidation placed the elevator to the platforms inside paid area.
+Several pieces of public art were added as part of the renovation.

 Construction began on January 25, 2020.
 Several entrances were closed from April 13, 2020, to June 12, 2021, due to low ridership during the COVID-19 pandemic.
 The entrance at the northwest corner of 20th Street and Broadway closed on June 15, 2021, for about six months as part of construction work.
 The Telegraph Avenue entrance was closed prior to this.
 The remodeled restrooms opened on February 25, 2022.
 A ribbon-cutting ceremony for the completed project was held on January 21, 2023.